aaronw2/12v-booster-2/README.md

 # 12v-booster-2
 Second generation 5V to 12V booster

 My first generation booster was severely limited in the amount of current it could produce.
-This second generation is designed to handle 1A.
-This can easily be increased by changing some values though this also requires a layout change.
+This second generation is designed to handle 2A.

-To support 2A, the following components need to be changed:
-L1: 680nH (Vishay-Dale IHLP2020BZERR68M01)
-R2: 86.6K
-R3: 68.1K
-R4: 44.2K
-C3: 680pF
-R5: 162K

 J2 is the input with the following pin designations:
 1: +5V